California

 • Students who are 16 years or older may work if they are in good standing with a GPA of 2.5 and above

-You will be entitled to compensation To sign up, contact your local elections official.
+You will be entitled to compensation.
+To sign up, fill out this online form.

 Polling Place Hours